How to Use Canva To Create Graphics + Build Your Visual Arsenal

 As you can see, I have used Canva to build a complete visual arsenal for my brand.
 The best part of it all is that it didnt cost me anything to create these designs.
 All I used was just a little bit of creativity and planning on my part to get er done.

 How To Use Canva To Create Graphics For Your Brand + Build Your Arsenal

 - For starters sign up for an account with Canva if you don’t already have one

 - Figure out what types of graphics you want to design for your brand + use Canva to Create them.

 - Select a template in Canva, open it then start designing!

 - For branding purposes, try to design your graphics cohesively that have the same look and feel as your brand (color palettes, style and etc.,)

-Here’s a quick video that I put together of a Workbook that I designed using Canva (and you can too)!
+Here’s a quick video that I put together that shows you how to design a blog post image with Canva!
 I am telling you…Canva is the #Truth!

-Great Visual Design and Attractive Branding Helps Attracts Customers and Calls them to Action
+Great Visual Design and Attractive Branding Attracts Customers and Calls them to Action